 If you want more details about the ChordPro file format have a look here: https://www.chordpro.org/chordpro/index.html

-The good news is that if you have a large library of ChordPro files then Power Music Professional will directly import ChordPro (and OnSong) files.
-If you need to, you can save ChordPro files from iPad or Android tablets to DropBox to get them into your PC.
+The good news is that if you have a large library of ChordPro files then Power Music Professional and the Power Music App for iPad will directly import ChordPro (and OnSong) files.
+If you need to, you can save ChordPro files from iPad or Android tablets to DropBox to get them into your PC or iPad.

 MusicPad .fh Files